Rudolf Těsnohlídek: Biography

+In November 1909, he married for the second time with Anna Kutilová and they had a son Milan, the only child of Těsnohlídek.
+He moved to Bílovice nad Svitavou, where his wife came from, and lived here eight years in 1914–1922.
+In Bílovice nad Svitavou he wrote Liška Bystrouška and considered the period spent there to be the happiest and most fruitful in his life.

-Shortly before Christmas 1919, Těsnohlídek and some friends were walking in the woods outside the town of Bílovice nad Svitavou a few kilometres to the north of Brno when they discovered an abandoned girl, aged seventeen months, in danger of freezing.
-They rescued the child and took her to the police station at Bílovice.
-The child, subsequently named Liduška, was adopted by a family named Polákov from Brno, and lived until 1997, dying in Prague.
+Two day before Christmas 1919, Těsnohlídek and some friends were walking in the woods outside Bílovice nad Svitavou when they discovered an abandoned girl, aged seventeen months, in danger of freezing.
+They rescued the child and took her to the police station.

+He married a third time.
+He became interested in exploring the Moravian caves, wrote extensively about them, and submitted his drafts for publication but found they had been heavily edited without his knowledge.
+On 12 January 1928 in Brno, he shot himself, as his first wife had done.
+His third wife gassed herself to death on hearing the news.

 Adaptations

 Ursula Dubosarsky's 2018 novel for children, Brindabella, is based on Vixen Sharp Ears relocated in the Australian bush, with the role of the Vixen played by a kangaroo.